 In the heterosexual community, there are many horror stories of couples who failed to establish powers of attorney or advance directives, which delineate their end-of-life wishes.
 The unfortunate consequence is that the family is then left to make those impossible decisions, and often do not agree on how to proceed.

 In most cases, the hospital or another healthcare provider will defer to the decisions of the legal spouse.
 Yet, that automatic deference is not guaranteed with same-sex spouses.
 With a power of attorney, you can make your intentions clear to the world by authorizing your same-sex spouse to be in charge of those difficult decisions, should that time ever come.
 That is true regardless of whether you are married or not.
-Our lawyers have useful estate planning advice for LGBT couples.
+Our lawyers have useful estate planning advice for LGBTQ couples.

-Medical Decision Making for LGBT Couples
+Medical Decision Making for LGBTQ Couples

 It is easy for heterosexual married couples to take for granted many of their rights and privileges in our country.
 For example, there is no question that a husband can visit his wife in the hospital and make decisions regarding her medical care if required.
 However, these same rights are not available to all gay couples.
 In 2014, only 32 states and the District of Columbia have legalized gay marriage.
 California joined this number in June of 2013.
 However, there are still issues that unmarried gay couples face, including in the area of medical care.
-Our lawyers are ready to give estate planning advice for LGBT couples to help you deal with these issues.
+Our lawyers are ready to give estate planning advice for LGBTQ couples to help you deal with these issues.

 Establishing the power to make medical decisions for your partner